QuantumTea/BadApp/README.md

-IntentionallyBadApp
+BadApp
 ===================

-Deliberately broken app for QA training.
+Deliberately broken app to be used for QA training.
 This app will run on a Mac or Windows machine (not tested on Linux).
 It is broken in several ways that should become clear during exploratory testing.